percona/percona-xtrabackup/doc/source/innobackupex/how_innobackupex_works.rst

 :file:`mysql-stdout`
   containing the ``STDOUT`` of the server.

-If the :option:`--remote-host` was set, |innobackupex| will test the connection to the host via :command:`ssh` and create the backup directories.
-Then the same process will be applied but the log will be written to a temporary file and will be copied via :command:`scp` with the options set by :option:`--scpopt` (``-Cp -c arcfour`` by default).

-After each copy the files will be deleted.
-The same rationale is for the :option:`--stream` mode.

 Finally, the binary log position will be printed to ``STDERR`` and |innobackupex| will exit returning 0 if all went OK.

 Note that the ``STDERR`` of |innobackupex| is not written in any file.
 You will have to redirect it to a file, e.g., ``innobackupex OPTIONS 2> backupout.log``.